phluid61/internet-drafts/file-scheme/draft.md

 ## DOS- and Windows-Like Systems  {#sys-dos}

-When mapping a DOS- or Windows-like file path to a file URI, implementations typically map the drive letter (e.g. "c:") into the first path segment.
+When mapping a DOS- or Windows-like file path to a file URI, the drive letter (e.g. "c:") is typically mapped into the first path segment.

 See {{nonstandard-syntax}} for some explicit (but non-normative and strictly optional) rules for interacting with DOS- or Windows-like file